pwrtls/tools/flowchart/DEVELOPMENT.md

 ### Installation

 1. Clone the repository
-2. Navigate to the `flow-analyzer` directory
+2. Navigate to the `flowchart` directory
 3. Install dependencies:
    ```
    npm install